static-frame/static-frame/doc/source/api_structures.rst

 Index Mappings
 ---------------------

-Index mapping classes are used to map labels to ordinal positions on the :py:class:`Series`, :py:class:`Frame`, and :py:class:`FrameGO`.
+Index mapping classes are used to map labels to ordinal positions on the :obj:`Series`, :obj:`Frame`, and :obj:`FrameGO`.

 .. autoclass:: static_frame.Index